Tabrisrei/ISLES22_SEALS/README.md

 - This code is adapted from [nnUNet](https://github.com/MIC-DKFZ/nnUNet)
 - We thank Dr. Fabian Isensee etc. for their elegant and efficient code base.
+- We thank Dr. Ezequiel etc. for their prompt and courteous assistance.